nevermined-io/ipnft-cli/README.md

 ```

 ```
-$vitadao --help
+$ ipnft --help

-usage: vitadao <command>
+usage: ipnft <command>

 Commands:
-  vitadao accounts                                                      Accounts functions vitadao accounts list                                                 List all accounts vitadao accounts fund account                                         Funds an account on a test net vitadao agreements                                                    Agreements functions vitadao agreements list did                                           Lists all agreements for given DID vitadao agreements show agreementId                                   Shows details about an agreement vitadao nfts                                                          NFTs functions vitadao nfts show did                                                 Retrieves information about an NFT vitadao nfts create [creator] [metadata] [--file data]                Creates an NFT vitadao nfts mint did [minter] [uri]                                  Mints an NFT vitadao nfts order did [buyer]                                        Orders an NFT by paying for it to the escrow vitadao nfts transfer agreementId [seller]                            Transfers the NFT to the buyer and the funds from the escrow to the seller vitadao nfts update did [file]                                        Uploads the data of an NFT to S3 vitadao nfts download did [consumer] [destination]                    Downloads the data of an NFT vitadao nfts search [search]                                          Searches for NFTs
+  ipnft accounts                                                      Accounts functions ipnft accounts list                                                 List all accounts ipnft accounts fund account                                         Funds an account on a test net ipnft agreements                                                    Agreements functions ipnft agreements list did                                           Lists all agreements for given DID ipnft agreements show agreementId                                   Shows details about an agreement ipnft nfts                                                          NFTs functions ipnft nfts show did                                                 Retrieves information about an NFT ipnft nfts create [creator] [metadata] [--file data]                Creates an NFT ipnft nfts mint did [minter] [uri]                                  Mints an NFT ipnft nfts order did [buyer]                                        Orders an NFT by paying for it to the escrow ipnft nfts transfer agreementId [seller]                            Transfers the NFT to the buyer and the funds from the escrow to the seller ipnft nfts update did [file]                                        Uploads the data of an NFT to S3 ipnft nfts download did [consumer] [destination]                    Downloads the data of an NFT ipnft nfts search [search]                                          Searches for NFTs

 Options:
       --help            Show help  [boolean]